KIT-HYD/geostatistics_lecture/README.md

 This is the material repository for our 'Geostatistics' ([LV 6224805 on Campus Management](https://campus.studium.kit.edu/ev/sX1tBPZfRJe44X27sWBPWg/de)) lecture.

+This repository is deploying the material to: https://kit-hyd.github.io/geostatistics_lecture

 You will find two child folders in the repository:

 * [exercises](https://github.com/KIT-HYD/geostatistics_lecture/tree/master/exercises) for the tutorial sessions